developmentseed/scoreboard/README.md

 | OSM_TEAMS_SERVICE | Location of the OSM teams API
 | SESSION_SECRET | A secret phrase to sign session tokens
 | DATABASE_URL | The location of the postgres database

+Once the Scoreboard app is running, you can add a tasking manager in the admin panel

 ## Installation and Dev